Vital Records Online

 Learn how to order a New York Death Certificate from the New York State Department of Health - Bureau of Vital Records (NYSDOH-BVR).
 The current processing time is 20 to 24 weeks, depending on the request method.
 The state fee is $30.00 per certified copy and an additional $30.00 for rush processing.
 Only authorized individuals can order certified copies.

-How to Order State of New York Death Certificates
+How to Order State of New York Death Certificate

 The Vital Records office has death records dating back to 1881 for all New York State except New York City.
 Death records for New York City, including the boroughs of Manhattan, Brooklyn (Kings), Queens, Bronx, and Staten Island (Richmond), are unavailable from this office.
 Confirm and review the costs, eligibility, requirements, and current processing times before ordering to ensure a smooth application process.